freeipa/freeipa/doc/api/idp_add.md

 [//]: # (THE CONTENT BELOW IS GENERATED.
 DO NOT EDIT.)
 # idp_add
-Add a new Identity Provider server.
+Add a new Identity Provider reference.

 ### Arguments
 |Name|Type|Required